MicrosoftDocs/dynamics365smb-docs/business-central/production-how-to-modify-planning-suggestions-in-a-graphical-view.md

 # Modify Planning Suggestions in a Graphical View
 A typical planning activity is to change or add planning worksheet lines to modify the suggested supply orders before you commit them by running the **Carry out Action Message** function.
 An alternative to doing this in the planning worksheet is to use a graphical view.

-In the **Item Availability by Timeline** page, you can modify certain supply orders and suggestions by dragging elements on the x-axis to change quantity or dragging elements on the y-axis to change due date.
+On the **Item Availability by Timeline** page, you can modify certain supply orders and suggestions by dragging elements on the x-axis to change quantity or dragging elements on the y-axis to change due date.

- In the **Item Availability by Timeline** page and the **Planning Worksheet** page you can make the following changes:
+ On the **Item Availability by Timeline** page and the **Planning Worksheet** page you can make the following changes:

 -   Modify a suggested supply order that only exists as a planning line.
 -   Modify an existing supply order that the planning system suggests to change.